MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportetwlogbytestream.md

 ## -description

-**StorPortEtwLogByteStream** logs an Event Tracing for Windows (ETW) event to a specific channel with a general purpose byte stream parameter.
+**StorPortEtwLogByteStream** logs an Event Tracing for Windows (ETW) event with a general purpose byte stream parameter to the specified channel.

 ## -parameters